powersj/powersj.io/content/journey/georgiatech.md

 image: img/masters/gt.png
 ---

+### Masters in Computer Science

-Completed my Master in Computer Science in Computer Science.
+Completed my Masters in Computer Science in Computer Science.
 Graduated with a 3.90/4.00.

 Coursework included in Artificial Intelligence included: